baggZ-idk/bus-client/README.md

 > This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
 Portions of the materials contained herein are property of Another Axiom LLC. © 2025 Another Axiom LLC.<br>

 > This program is free software: you can redistribute it and/or modify
-> it under the terms of the GNU General Public License as published by
-> the Free Software Foundation, either version 3 of the License, or
-> (at your option) any later version.
->
-> This program is distributed in the hope that it will be useful,
+> This program is distributed in the hope that it will be useful>
-> but WITHOUT ANY WARRANTY; without even the implied warranty of
-> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-> GNU General Public License for more details.
->
-> You should have received a copy of the GNU General Public License
-> along with this program.
-If not, see <https://www.gnu.org/licenses/>.